Sid Miller (politician): Social media controversies

 In August 2015, Miller posted a cartoon on his Facebook page that suggested the United States should launch a nuclear attack on the Middle East.
 The text read: "Japan has been at peace with the US since August 9, 1945.
 It's time we made peace with the Muslim world."
 The background was of a nuclear explosion.
 Miller received harsh criticism for the post and eventually removed it, but he termed the cartoon "thought provoking" and vowed not to apologize for his action.

 In December 2015, Miller wrote on his Facebook page, "If one more person says Happy Holidays to me I just might slap them.
 Either tell me Merry Christmas or just don't say anything," in a post accompanied by a picture of a cowboy on a steer in front of a sign saying "We will never take Christ out of Christmas".
 The post received backlash, in which critics claimed the post encouraged violence and ignored other holidays; the Texas Democratic Party responded to the post by saying "Happy Holidays".

-In November 2016, a tweet appeared on Miller's official Twitter account calling Hillary Clinton as a "cunt"; the tweet was condemned by both Democratic and Republican officials.
+In November 2016, a tweet appeared on Miller's official Twitter account calling Hillary Clinton a "cunt"; the tweet was condemned by both Democratic and Republican officials.
 In a statement, Texas Governor Greg Abbott called the tweet "an embarrassment."
 The tweet was deleted within fifteen minutes.
 Miller apologized for the tweet.
 Miller's campaign at first blamed a hacker, and then a staff member.
 The campaign subsequently said that it had fired the employee responsible, saying that the individual was a "third-party vendor" hired to do social media.

 In May 2019, Miller received backlash from Muslim groups after posts on Facebook and Twitter called for Austin Mayor Steve Adler to not attend a Ramadan event headlined by Rep. Ilhan Omar.
-Miller tweeted "I am shocked to learn that Austin’s Jewish Mayor Steve Adler plans to share the stage at an upcoming Ramadan dinner with controversial Minnesota Rep. Ilhan Omar.
+Miller tweeted "I am shocked to learn that Austin's Jewish Mayor Steve Adler plans to share the stage at an upcoming Ramadan dinner with controversial Minnesota Rep. Ilhan Omar.
 I urge him to cancel his dinner reservation!".
 Miller followed up with a Facebook post classifying Omar's remarks as "hate speech" and saying that "repeated attacks upon the Jewish State of Israel have no place in a city like Austin that prides itself on diversity and inclusiveness."